 Blind pool, co-investments or platforms: Which strategy has worked best in India and why?
 What are the early lessons from platform deals where large LPs form JVs with GPs?
 What are the pitfalls of such active co-investment strategy?
-Given the time, energy and resources required to be deployed for a platform deal, does it shake up the economics of returns for LPs?
-Why are there less LP co-investments in India as compared to other markets and is it a natural thing to expect for it to gain traction?
+Given the time, energy and resources required to be deployed for a platform deal; does it shake up the economics of returns for LPs?
+Why there are less LP co-investments in India as compared to other markets and is it a natural thing to expect for it to gain traction?
 How should LPs prepare themselves?

 Fireside chat: Buyouts and control deals – Indian promoter’s ideology and key trends

 The Indian market is still nascent for buyouts, but lately more control deals are happening.
 Is there a fundamental shift seen in the promoter ideology or are these one-off examples?